WasmEdge/docs/docs/start/install.md

 curl -sSf https://raw.githubusercontent.com/WasmEdge/WasmEdge/master/utils/install.sh | bash -s -- -v $VERSION
 ```

-If you are interested in the latest builds from the `HEAD` of the `master` branch, which is basically WasmEdge's nightly builds,you can download the release package directly from our Github Action's CI artifact.
+Suppose you are interested in the latest builds from the `HEAD` of the `master` branch, which is basically WasmEdge's nightly builds.
+In that case, you can download the release package directly from our Github Action's CI artifact.
 [Here is an example](https://github.com/WasmEdge/WasmEdge/actions/runs/2969775464#artifacts).

 #### Install WasmEdge with plug-ins